theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 ### Blob Storage Settings

 The following settings are required to connect to the Azure storage account.
 The required input values can be determined from the Azure Portal.

 ![azure-blob-access-keys](/img/content/azure-blob-access-keys.png){:class="img-responsive"}

 **Account name**<br>
-Name of storage account.
+Storage account name.

 **Key**<br>
-Access key to the Azure storage account.
+Access key of the Azure storage account.

 **Connect**<br>
 1. Enter account name and key
 2. Click **[Connect]**

-If the connection was successful, an info window pops up and you can then select a container.
+If the connection was successful, a "Connection successful" info window opens.
+Click **[OK]** and select a *Container*.

 **Container**<br>
-Allows selecting a container into which the extracted data is to be written.
+Allows selecting a Blob container into which the extracted data is to be written.

 ![xu-azure-blob-con-01](/img/content/xu-azure-blob-con-01.png){:class="img-responsive"}